bullhorn/rest-api-docs/source/includes/_entity.md

 ### How to Delete a Version

-Deleting a Version on an Effective Data Entity requires the use of an HTTP DELETE request.
+Deleting a Version on an Effective Dated Entity requires the use of an HTTP DELETE request.
 When you delete a Version, it is hard-deleted from the Database (Edit History for that Version remains).
 When attempting to delete the only Version(s) of an EDE, we block the hard-delete and instead cause the Root entity to be soft-deleted to remove it from the user's view in the UI while still maintaining historical context for how it was used.

 ``` shell
 curl -X DELETE \